logo

 Projected Job Growth

-Predictions suggest that radiologic technologists and technicians in Kentucky will see job growth of 7.4% between 2018 and 2028.5 This is slower than the projected job growth of 9% for radiologic technologists and technicians nationwide for the same period.5 An average of 250 positions are expected to open in Kentucky each year through 2028, including vacancies due to both growth and replacements.5 As of 2019, the Bureau of Labor Statistics (BLS) reported that radiologic technologists and technicians earned an average annual wage of $52,690 in Kentucky.6 As of 2019, Kentucky had the third-highest concentration of rad techs of any state in the US, with radiologic technologists making up 2.05 of every 1,000 jobs.6 The BLS does not track occupational data for limited scope x-ray technicians.
-However, limited scope technicians typically earn less than fully-licensed radiologic technicians due to the lower educational requirements and work responsibilities.
-Lexington Diagnostic Center, Lundberg Medical Imaging, University of Kentucky (UK) HealthCare, Baptist Health, Georgetown Community Hospital, and Logan Memorial Hospital are among the medical facilities in Kentucky that hire radiologic technologists and technicians.
+Predictions suggest that radiologic technologists and technicians in Kentucky will see job growth of 7.9% between 2020 and 2030.5 This is slower than the projected job growth of 8.6% for radiologic technologists and technicians nationwide for the same period.5 An average of 310 positions are expected to open in Kentucky each year through 2030, including vacancies due to both growth and replacements.5 As of 2022, the Bureau of Labor Statistics (BLS) reported that radiologic technologists and technicians earned an average annual wage of $60,300 in Kentucky.6 As of 2022, Kentucky had the highest concentration of jobs and highest location quotient in radiologic technologists and technicians for nonmetropolitan areas in the US, with radiologic technologists making up 3.09 of every 1,000 jobs.6 The BLS does not track occupational data for limited-scope x-ray technicians.
+However, limited-scope technicians typically earn less than fully-licensed radiologic technicians due to the lower educational requirements and work responsibilities.
+Lexington Diagnostic Center, LivingWell Radiology, University of Kentucky (UK) HealthCare, Baptist Health, Georgetown Community Hospital, and Logan Memorial Hospital are among the medical facilities in Kentucky that hire radiologic technologists and technicians.

 Kentucky Radiologic Technologist Salary by Metro Area